Preventing Worker Illness from Indoor Pesticide Exposure

 There are effective and safe ways to control pests indoors without the use of sprayed pesticides.
 Employers and employees can take steps to prevent pests from invading in the first place, and building managers and owners can hire pest control companies committed to using the safest and most effective treatment methods possible when an infestation occurs.

-A team approach among employees, employers, building management, and pest control companies is needed in order to keep pests out of the workplace and workers protected if pesticides have to be used.
+A team approach among employees, employers, building management, and pest control companies is needed to keep pests out of the workplace and workers protected if pesticides must be used.

 Additional resources – Using Integrated Pest Management